aws-amplify/docs/docs/lib/auth/fragments/android/social_signin_web_ui/10_cli_setup.md

     `Username`
 ?
 Do you want to configure advanced settings?
     `No, I am done.`
 ?
-What domain name prefix do you want to use?
+What domain name prefix you want us to create for you?
     `(default)`
 ?
 Enter your redirect signin URI:
     `myapp://callback/`